hlai16/scheduler/README.md

 ## Setup

 Install dependencies with `npm install`.
-*Note: Might need to check the versions of some of the dependencies, such as babel-loader.
+Git clone scheduler-api.
+This is the server for getting API: https://github.com/lighthouse-labs/scheduler-api *Note: Might need to check the versions of some of the dependencies, such as babel-loader.
 It might be deduped, and will need to remove the deduped babel-loader.
 Follow the steps in the terminal if this happens.

 ## Running Webpack Development Server